-44% of women said having breast cancer negatively impacted their body image and a quarter (25%) said the same for their sense of identity, according to new research* published by Breast Cancer Now today (Wednesday 25 May).
+44% of women said having breast cancer negatively impacted their body image and a quarter (25%) said the same for their sense of identity, according to new research1 published by Breast Cancer Now today (Wednesday 25 May).

-Of 1,007 women diagnosed with breast cancer in Britain surveyed by You Gov, worryingly more than a third (37%) said their diagnosis worsened their mental health and self-esteem.
+Of 1,007 women diagnosed with breast cancer in Britain surveyed by YouGov, worryingly more than a third (37%) said their diagnosis worsened their mental health and self-esteem.

-Just under a third (31%) of these women said it didn’t feel important enough for them to talk about, 31% said they weren’t asked, while 12% didn’t know who to speak to and 9% felt embarrassed.
+Just under a third (31%) of these women said it didn’t feel important enough for them to talk about, 31% said they weren’t asked, while 12% didn’t know who to speak to - and 9% felt embarrassed.

 And 69% of all the breast cancer patients surveyed felt society needs to further open up these conversations.

 These findings echo discussions Breast Cancer Now’s expert nurses have daily with women who share how breast cancer has impacted their mental health, body image and sense of identity, via the charity’s free Helpline (0808 800 6000) and Ask Our Nurse email forum.